 2. You’re Reassigned to a Different Shift or Department

 Another retaliation tactic is to move an employee to a different department or switch their shift.
 Previously, were you working in the marketing department creating campaigns, and now you are stuck pulling reception duties?

 Or maybe you work at a call center on the day shift.
 Suddenly after filing a complaint, your manager switches you to the graveyard shift.
-These situations make your life more difficult–a common goal of workplace retaliation.
+These situations make your life more difficult — a common goal of retaliation in the workplace.

 3. You’re Passed Over for a Promotion or Raise

 You’ve applied for an internal promotion.
 Your supervisor gave you a glowing recommendation.
 And the new department you’d be working in has all but guaranteed you the job.

 Then, you filed your complaint with human resources.
 An employee was making sexist comments to you — an employee that happens to be friends with someone in the new department.

 Next thing you know, a junior employee with much less experience was promoted, and no one will tell you why.
 Your supervisor gives you the cold shoulder when you ask him and no one from the other department is answering your emails.
 Sounds like retaliation for filing that complaint.